In This Article

-According to Dr. Fiona McCulloch, a PCOS sufferer herself, the condition affects "10% to 15% of women and upward of 7 million women in the U.S. alone."
-It is the number one reason women in their 20s and early 30s experience fertility issues, she says, so it's really a wonder we don't talk about PCOS as much as we talk about periods, birth control, and other reproductive matters.
+The words polycystic ovary syndrome are Googled over 100,000 times every month.
+It's no surprise the search volume is so high—PCOS is the most common hormonal disorder in people of reproductive age, though it isn't discussed often in everyday life.
+According to Fiona McCulloch, ND, a PCOS sufferer herself, the condition affects "10% to 15% of people with uteruses and upward of 7 million in the U.S. alone."
+It is the number one reason those in their 20s and early 30s experience fertility issues, she says, so it's really a wonder we don't talk about PCOS as much as we talk about periods, birth control, and other reproductive matters.

 For as widespread and life-altering as PCOS can be, it is not entirely understood by science—at least not yet.
-"It is a complex syndrome, and I think one that is gaining more and more traction," says Dr. Sara Twogood, an ob-gyn at USC.
+"It is a complex syndrome, and I think one that is gaining more and more traction," says Sara Twogood, MD, an ob-gyn at USC.

 Let's start with a definition—or at least as much of a definition as science will allow. "[PCOS] has been difficult to define medically because there are many different manifestations," Berger says.
 "Many groups have been arguing over the exact definition."
-For example, in some women, PCOS can be identified by the formation of many small egg-containing cysts on the ovaries, but according to McCulloch, cysts are not even required for its diagnosis.
+For example, in some people, PCOS can be identified by the formation of many small egg-containing cysts on the ovaries, but according to McCulloch, cysts are not even required for its diagnosis.

 To diagnose PCOS, most physicians use the so-called Rotterdam criteria, Twogood says.
 That means two of the following three points must apply: highly irregular periods (known as oligomenorrhea), increased testosterone as proven by a blood test, and the presence of many small cysts on the ovaries as proven by an ultrasound.

 The causes of PCOS are not yet well understood, but what we do know is that it's associated with a combination of genetics and environmental triggers, like a poor diet.
-"If a woman has the genes for PCOS, following a standard American diet can aggravate the condition, as can exposure to environmental toxins like bisphenol-A," McCulloch says.
+"If a person has the genes for PCOS, following a standard American diet can aggravate the condition, as can exposure to environmental toxins like bisphenol-A," McCulloch says.

 As previously mentioned, PCOS is the most common cause of ovulatory infertility, which can be distressing for many women, says McCulloch.
 The condition can also cause weight gain and make weight loss quite difficult.
-"The skin issues like facial hair growth, acne, and hair loss from a woman's head can also be stressful and difficult to manage," says McCulloch.
+"The skin issues like facial hair growth, acne, and hair loss can also be stressful and difficult to manage," says McCulloch.
 PCOS is also linked to mood disorders like anxiety and depression.
 "It's a stressful condition to have, but the hormonal imbalances themselves are also likely associated with these [mood] difficulties," McCulloch says.

 Though there is no cure for PCOS, diet, exercise, and birth control are the most common therapies for controlling it.
 "In some cases, nutrition alone can reverse most symptoms," says McCulloch.
 Controlling insulin is crucial to treating PCOS because high insulin levels cause the ovaries to create testosterone, which is responsible for so many of these symptoms.
 "By eating foods that cause us to secrete less insulin, you can see huge improvements in this syndrome," McCulloch says.
 Healthy fats like nuts and avocados, vegetables, berries, and shrimp are all among the foods that produce the least amount of insulin.